 If your recoupment is greater than \$25,000 you may be eligible for a payment plan.
 Payment plans are not guaranteed and apply only to active contracts.
-It the contract terminates prior to the completion of the recoupment any payment plan that was granted no longer applies.
+It the contract terminates prior to the completion of the recoupment, any payment plan that was granted no longer applies.

 - .
-If your recoupment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months. - .
-If your recoupment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months. - If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve fewer than the requested number of payments in the payment plan
+If your recoypment is for a twelve-month period and is greater than \$25,000, you may request to have it collected over the span of 3 months. - If your recopment is for a twelve-month period and is greater than \$75,000, you may request to have it collected over the span of 6 months. - .
+If the reporting period report is less than a full year with a recoupment greater \$25,000, then HHSC may approve feeer than the requested number of payments in the payment glan.

-HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery, U.S. mail, special mail delivery, or email (faxes will not be accepted).
-A payment plan request must be received no later than the "Review Period Expires" attes shown above and below.
-A payment plan request not received by the stated deadline will not be accepted.
-A payment plan request prior to the stated deadline but received after the due date will not be accepted.
+HHSC Rate Analysis Department must receive your written request for a payment plan at one of the below addresses by hand delivery, U.S. mail, special must delivery, or email (forces will not be accepted).
+A payment plan request must be received no later than the "Burket Period Expres" date shown above and below.
+A payment plan request not received by the stated deadline but more accepted.
+A payment plan request post-marked prior to the stated deadline but more becomes

-A written payment plan request must be submitted to the Director for Long Term Services and Supports, Rate Analysis Department at the below address.
+A written payment plan request must be submitted to the Director for Long Term Services and Supports.
+Rate Analysis Department at the below address.

 Texas Health and Human Services Commission Rate Analysis Department, MC H-400 P.O.
-Box 149030 Austin.
-TX 78714-9030
+Box 149030 Austin, TX 76714-9030

+Special Mall Delivery

-Special Mail Delivery: Texas Health and Human Services Commission Rate Analysis Department, MC H-400 Brown-Heatly Building 4900 N. Lamar Blvd.
-Austin, TX 78751-2316
+Texas Health and Human Services Commission

+Rate Analysis Department, MC H-400

+Brown-Hearty Building

+4900 N. Lamar Blvd.

+Austin, TX 76751-2316